 The time above is given in Central Time.
 To translate this to your time zone, click here.

-This is a 60 minute lecture-based workshop with a time for discussion and questions at the end.
+This is a 60 minute lecture-based workshop with a time for discussion and questions.
 The workshop is open to everyone, and will be recorded.
 We’ll be sending a link to the video out to all ticketholders after the session, so you’ll be able to view the event even if you can’t participate on the day.

 Get your general admission or pay-as-you-can tickets here!